saulocamposi/calculadorabitcoinv2/README.md

  Now we have indexers of Brazil, Venezuela that's is the most important volume in South America, but we also have Bitinka ticker which exchanges in diferentes currencies like that: Bolivian, Venezuelan, Peruvian and Chile currency.

 #To contribute
-That is simple, just try to figure out a little bit of the technologies around the project, do a clone of master repository, and than try out to propose some issues here, next you can implement troughuot the same process, solicited the pull request, and buum you a have a commit .
+That is simple, just try to figure out a little bit of the technologies around the project, make a clone of master repository, propose some issues on the project, make a branch for you and ask for pull request, we will codereview as soon as possible and then you a commit on the project.

-This is interesting to learning JavaScript language, frameworks like Angular and the process of GitHub.
+You can as well contribute as a writer, of wiki an issues (bussiness rules), you can send tips, suggestions and donations.

 # Technologies of the project